FanXingGuo/opjMap/README.md

 Software Requirements
 ---------------------
-The opjMap is supported on the following operating systems
+The opjMap is supported on the Linux operating systems

-Linux

 Memory Requirements/Recommendations
 -------------------------------------